betatran3010/bowers-cis-website/design-plan/milestone-1.md

 I recently needed to get in contact with an advisor to ask if opening another discussion time for a course was possible.
 But instead of going to the CIS website, I emailed the engineering department first who then directed me to a ticket-system to get in contact with the CIS department.
 Then after about a week I finally got a response.
 The process was not very straightforward and later on looking at the site it's not clear where to contact them and if the way you're doing so is the correct one for what your purpose of contacting them is.

 ## Audience Goals
-> Analyze your audience's goals from your notes above.

 1. Consult different requirements (e.g., core, concentration, electives) without having to go to many pages
 2. Access overview of each course without having to search each one on the roster